GiadaGiuliaPaola/super.py/usage_guide.md

 **CLI**: *sell / name of the product / quantity / selling price*

-`python super.py sell Apple 3 2.7`
+`python super.py sell Strawberry 3 2.7`

--if the product is available return > You sold 3 Apple.
+-if the product is available return > You sold 3 Strawberry.
--if the product is only available on part return > Sorry, We only have 2 Apple available.
+-if the product is only available on part return > Sorry, We only have 2 Strawberry available.
--if the product is not available return > Product Apple is not available.
+-if the product is not available return > Product Strawberry is not available.

--save the item on [sold.csv] with the date of selling, the price with the surplus of a markup 0f 50% of the cost price and the id of the item >
-Sell Date,Product Name,Count,Sell Price,Expiration Date,ID number
--remove the item from the [inventory_file.csv]
+-save the item on [sold.csv] with the date of selling and new selling price > Sell Date,Product Name,Count,Sell Price,Expiration Date,ID number -remove the item from the [inventory_file.csv]

-You can check the report of how many product you sold today or previous days:
+You can check the report of how many product you sold today or previous days, works based on current_date.txt:

 **CLI**: *sold_report / --today or --days-ago=days*